oracle-samples/idm-samples/idcs-sample-custom-login-nodejs/README.md

 ![](images/25.png)

-- Verify that you are redirected to the IDCS MyApps page.
+- Verify that you are redirected to the Oracle Identity Cloud Service MyApps page.

 ![](images/26.png)